mapping-commons/sssom/src/docs/spec-formats-tsv.md

 If an implementation does not support [non-standard slots](spec-model.md#non-standard-slots), then:

 * a SSSOM/TSV reader MUST discard any unknown top-level YAML key in the metadata block, and any unknown TSV column in the TSV section;
-* a SSSOM/TSV reader MUST NOT write any unknown top-level YAML key in the metadata block, or any unknown TSV column in the TSV section.
+* a SSSOM/TSV writer MUST NOT write any unknown top-level YAML key in the metadata block, or any unknown TSV column in the TSV section.

 ### Support for defined extensions